Singapore's hot housing market faces risk of cooling curbs

 Total transactions in the first quarter nearly doubled from a year ago, touching their highest in at least two years.

-The housing loan booking at DBS Group (DBSM.SI), Singapore's biggest bank, has been at record levels.
+The housing loan booking at DBS Group, Singapore’s biggest bank, has been at record levels.

 “Some of it is because of people’s view that you might see some cooling measures.
 So people are trying to get ahead of that,” CEO Piyush Gupta said in the bank’s results call with reporters.